WPBay SDK Documentation

 3.5.
 Load the SDK

-Finally, you need to call the load_sdk()
+Finally, you need to call the load_sdk() method.
+The standard pattern is:

 global $wpbay_sdk_latest_loader; // set by WPBay_Loader.php